Associate Professor and Associate Chair of Anthropology

-- Associate Professor and Associate Chair of Anthropology
+- Title Associate Professor and Associate Chair of Anthropology

-- BA University of Michigan, MA University of Michigan, PhD University of Michigan
+- Education BA University of Michigan, MA University of Michigan, PhD University of Michigan

 Dr. Nancy Smith-Hefner is a linguistic anthropologist and specialist of religion and gender in Southeast Asia.
 Her early research included projects on language, identity, and gender socialization in Java, Indonesia, as well as identity and moral education among Cambodian refugees in the United States.
 Her current research takes up questions of gender and sexuality among Muslim Javanese youth.